naeioi/PLCA-sound-separation/readme.md

 ---------

 Credit: Spectrogram construct By Frank Zalkow.
-Please refer to http://www.frank-zalkow.de/en/code-snippets/create-audio-spectrograms-with-python.html?i=1
+Please refer to [this blog page](http://www.frank-zalkow.de/en/code-snippets/create-audio-spectrograms-with-python.html?i=1)

+(Piano samples)[https://onlinesequencer.net/594041] and (mixed music)[https://onlinesequencer.net/593311] are produced with [Online Sequencer](https://onlinesequencer.net).

+Melody in mixed music is the prelude of *Bad Apple* originally by ZUN and rearranged by Alstroemeria Records.

 [1] P. Smaragdis, B. Raj and M. Shashanka, A Probabilistic Latent Variable Model for Acoustic Modeling, Proc.
 Neural Information Processing Systems Workshop on Advances in Models for Acoustic Processing, 2006.